OXALICACID9172/Synthetic-Data-Generation/README.md

 python3 color_processor.py && python3 img_to_nprint.py && python3 mass_reconstruction.py
 ```
 This completes the post-generation pipeline with the final nprints and pcaps stored in `/NetDiffusion_Code/data/replayable_generated_nprints` and `/NetDiffusion_Code/data/replayable_generated_pcaps`, respectively.

+## Evaluation
+1. Open the evaluation Folder.
+2. Run new_eval.py with the appropriate paths set.

 ## Citing NetDiffusion
 ```